DataDog/integrations-core/tomcat/README.md

 **Available for Agent >6.0**

-Tomcat uses the `log4j` logger per default.
-To activate the logging into a file and customize the format edit the `log4j.properties` file in the `$CATALINA_BASE/lib` directory as follows:
+Tomcat uses by default the `log4j` logger.
+To activate the logging into a file and customize the log format edit the `log4j.properties` file in the `$CATALINA_BASE/lib` directory as follows:

 ```
 log4j.rootLogger = INFO, CATALINA